 If you’re the outdoors type and want to get active, we can highly recommend them.
 They offer half day to multi-day tours.
 Be sure to book in advance.
 You can read our experience of a hike up Suilven and overnight camping trip with Hamlet Mountaineering here.

 Otherwise, head on, and you’ll arrive in Ullapool.
-A great town to stock up on supplies and stop for food (has several cafes and restaurants), and it also has a pretty harbor, lots of gift shops, and a good local history museum.
+A great town to stock up on supplies and stop for food (has several cafes and restaurants), and it also has a pretty harbour, lots of gift shops, and a good local history museum.

 After Ullapool, stop off at Corrieshalloch Gorge to marvel at the steep canyon and test your nerves on the canyon bridge, then head back out to the coast on the A832.
-The scenery is definitely the star of the show today – you’ll probably be making lots of unscheduled stops for photo opportunities.
+The scenery is definitely the star of the show today.
+You’ll probably be making lots of unscheduled stops for photo opportunities.

 Our recommendation would be to overnight at Gairloch as this will give you plenty of time to see the highlights along the way, although you could push through as far as Applecross if you were feeling so inclined.
-There’s also a tent only campsite at Torridon, which is about halfway between Gairloch and Applecross.
+There’s also a tent-only campsite at Torridon, which is about halfway between Gairloch and Applecross.

 Facilities en route: Lochinver has a small store and petrol station, Ullapool has a larger Tesco and another fuel stop.